nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_ARRAY_METHODS.md

     https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/includes
 */

-// Use the reduce method to create a sentence from the words in the following array const words = ["The", "early", "bird", "might", "get", "the", "worm", "but", "the", "second", "mouse", "gets", "the", "cheese"]
 ```

 ## More Practice: Spam, Spam, Spam, Spam

-Learning Objective: practice accessing data within an array of objects
+> **Learning Objective:** Practice accessing data within an array of objects

 You have been tasked with building a list of email addresses of all of our customer's contacts so we can spam them with an email about Miffles the Vampire Weiner Dog.

 1. Create a new project in `workspace`.
 1. In your JavaScript file, paste the [customers array](./data/customers.js) that contains the emails we need to retrieve.

 From that array, extract just the customers' contact email addresses and store them in a new array.
-(Hint: you may want to use `forEach()` and/or `concat()` or any other array methods you have learned.)
+You will need a nested array method - meaning one iteration inside another one - since you need to iterate the entire array of customers, and then iterate the array of emails for each one.

 ## Challenge: Chaining Methods